 In November of each year, this path is illuminated on both sides.

+This is just the appetizer though, for the main course that comes in mid-December, when the temple itself is illuminated.
+Another, more recent addition to the Nagano City festive calendar is the Tomyo Fesitval.
 For this festival, the streets leading up to Zenkoji Temple are adorned with intricately designed paper lanterns.
 Among those contributing designs are school children, artists and other prominent local figures.

 The event starts on the second weekend of February and lasts for one week.

-Finally, we come to one of the highlights of the year in Nagano, the Ebisu-ko fireworks festival.
+Finally, we come to one of the highlights of the year in Nagano, the Ebisu-ko Fireworks Festival.
 Taking place on November 23rd each year, over the course of the 2 hour event, around 15,000 individual fireworks are detonated, creating a display to rival the world’s best.

 Given the time of year, don’t forget to wrap up warm, and perhaps bring some of your own food and drinks with you.
 Food and drink will be offered on site, but it may be expensive and you could be facing very long queues, with tens of thousands of people attending the event along the Sai River.

 Based in Nagano, Snow Monkey Resorts provides tours and charters throughout the region.
 Our charter vehicles are suitable for single travelers, couples, and groups (up to 45 persons) for private transport to and between the resorts, nearby major airports including Narita and Haneda, cities including Tokyo and Nagano, and other popular destinations.
 As Nagano’s No.1 tour operator, we offer a range of tours including private tours from the resorts to Nagano’s famous Jigokudani Snow Monkey Park – and other popular destinations.
 We’re here all year round to help you plan and get the most out of your winter adventure in Nagano!